Hydraulic diameter

-The need for the hydraulic diameter arises due to the use of a single dimension in case of dimensionless quantity such as Reynolds number, which prefer a single variable for flow analysis rather than the set of variables as listed in the table below.[This sentence needs work] The Manning formula contains a quantity called the hydraulic radius.
+The need for the hydraulic diameter arises due to the use of a single dimension in the case of a dimensionless quantity such as the Reynolds number, which prefers a single variable for flow analysis rather than the set of variables as listed in the table below.
+The Manning formula contains a quantity called the hydraulic radius.
 Despite what the name may suggest, the hydraulic diameter is not twice the hydraulic radius, but four times larger.

 Hydraulic diameter is mainly used for calculations involving turbulent flow.
 Secondary flows can be observed in non-circular ducts as a result of turbulent shear stress in the turbulent flow.
 Hydraulic diameter is also used in calculation of heat transfer in internal-flow problems.

 Non-uniform and non-circular cross-section channels

 In the more general case, channels with non-uniform non-circular cross-sectional area, such as the Tesla valve, the hydraulic diameter is defined as: